 There are many offices on campus dedicated to helping you understand how to be good to yourself.
-Counseling and Psychological Services, Student Health Services, Wellness, Alcohol and Violence Education and Services, Center for the Advancement of Well-Being, are just a few.
+Counseling and Psychological Services, Student Health Services, Student Support and Advocacy Center, and Center for the Advancement of Well-Being, are just a few.

 We want to connect you with the information and resources you need to protect and expand both your physical and mental health, including providing support for the most sensitive issues.